diku-dk/futhark-book/practical-matters.rst

 ``futhark-pkg sync`` will populate the ``lib/`` directory, but does not interact with the compiler in any way.
-The downloaded files can be imported using the ``import`` mechanism (see :ref:`other-files`).
+The downloaded files can be imported using the ``import`` mechanism (see :numref:`other-files`).
 For example, assuming the package contains a file ``foo.fut``, the following top-level declaration brings all names declared in the file into scope::